windows93dotnet/sys42/README.md

 ui({ tag: "ui-picto", value: "puzzle", tooltip: "Modules" })
 ```

-[...]

 ## Project Philosophies

 ### Desktop First

 _Desktop First_ means it's not designed as many UI components made for websites and mobile apps.
 The main goal here is to make something close to GTK/Qt for HTML.
-In the same way the term _Mobile First_ also implies that you can make desktop apps with it, we're trying to make all our components inclusives for any users and devices.
+But also, in the same way the term _Mobile First_ also implies that you can make desktop apps with it, we're trying to make all our components inclusives for any users, devices and screen sizes.

 ### Inclusive Design

 To make it short _[Inclusive Design](https://24ways.org/2016/what-the-heck-is-inclusive-design/)_ is a term combining web accessibility and responsive design.
 We tried to follow good practices and semantic markup to help every users.
-Thoses who use small screens, touch devices, screen readers, stylus, gamepads, MIDI controllers...
+Those who use small screens, touch devices, screen readers, stylus, gamepads, MIDI controllers...
 (The only ones we don't think about are [Safari users](https://issafarithenewie.com/)).

 ## Tomorrow is teh future